k-zozulia/dbt_task/README.md

 # Task 2: Incremental Orders Model

 ## Overview
-Incremental model that processes only new/updated records from TPCH ORDERS dataset, improving performance by ~80% compared to full refreshes.
+Incremental model that processes only new/updated records from TPCH ORDERS dataset.

 ## Configuration